Young people are quick to embrace and explore the online world, but parents should be aware of the risks

 Who is at risk?

-Young people are naturally curious and will engage in online discussions about things that they would not openly discuss in the real world.
+Young people are naturally curious and trusting and will engage in online discussions about things that they would not openly discuss in the physical world.

 What to do

-It is very important to talk to your child about these issues, so that they know that you are aware of things they may confront in their online lives.
+It is very important to talk to your child about these issues, so that are aware of things they may confront in the digital space.
+Do not avoid talking about predators for fear of upsetting them, as the potential harms can have far greater consequences.
 Let them know:

-- if something feels odd or strange then it probably is
+- it is okay to trust their instincts: if something feels odd or strange then it probably is

-- you find pornography on your child’s computer.
-Online predators may send pornographic images in order to ‘normalise’ their requests for pictures
+- You find nude images or pornography on your child's computer.
+Online predators may send pornographic images first to 'normalise' their requests for pictures.

-- your child is spending an increasing and/or an excessive amount of time online
+- Your child spends an increasing and / or an excessive amount of time online.

 If you are at all concerned about the possibility of your child being the victim of an online sexual predator please contact the police for advice and assistance.